cardpay/woocommerce-plugin/README.md

  * **API access mode:**
     * Set to **Payment page** for cases when payment page by Unlimit in iFrame is used for customer data collecting.
-    * Set to **Gateway** for cases when embedded payment form in plugin is used for customer data collecting.
+    * Set to **Gateway** for cases when an embedded payment form in plugin is used for customer data collecting.
  * Set **API access mode** to either select using the **Payment page** or process payments directly by **Gateway**.
  * Set **Terminal code**, **Terminal password**, **Callback secret** values - it should be merchant credentials in Unlimit APIv3 for this payment method (how to obtain credentials see [here](https://www.unlimit.com/integration/)).
  * Test environment:
     * Set to **Yes** for Sandbox environment (for test purposes).
     * Set to **No** for Production environment.
- * **Payment title** - fill in the name of the payment method, will be presented for the customer in checkout.
+ * **Payment title** - fill in the name of the payment method, will be presented for the customer on checkout.
  * **Capture payment**:
    * Set to **Yes** for completion payment automatically (one phase payment).
    * Set to **No** for two phases payment: the amount will not be captured but only blocked.
 With **No** option selected,  payments will be voided automatically in 7 days from the time of creating the preauthorized transaction.
 If you want payments to be captured automatically in 7 days (instead of being voided), please contact your account manager.